Skip to main content

 Service Telemetry for Kubernetes Deployments Enterprise

 As of Dremio 26.0, enterprise customers deploying Dremio clusters on Kubernetes will automatically transmit telemetry data back to Dremio's corporate endpoint.
-This telemetry provides valuable insights into system performance and health, enabling Dremio to enhance product stability and support.
-Telemetry can be disabled through configuration.
+This telemetry provides valuable insights into system performance and health, and is also used in the calculations for usage-based billing.
+Telemetry can be disabled through configuration; however, this is not considered a best practice because telemetry helps Dremio ensure stability and timely support.

 Telemetry Data Collection

 Dremio's telemetry data collection is strictly limited to operational and performance metrics.
 These metrics provide visibility into various components and services, ensuring optimal performance and reliability.
 Importantly, no customer content (e.g., business data) or user-entered information is transmitted.
-Telemetry egress can be quickly disabled via the Helm Charts.
+If you would like to develop a deeper understanding of the metrics transmitted and their contents, you can set up your own internal monitoring of your Dremio cluster by following the steps in Monitoring Dremio Nodes.

 The collected telemetry data is categorized as follows: